To: All the saints at Yio Chu Kang Chapel

 I. Summary of Our Biblical Convictions

 - The Bible affirms that “So God created man in His own image, in the image of God He created him; male and female He created them” (Gen 1:27).
-We therefore believe that (a) human beings are created in the image of God; and (b) He purposefully created us in two genders (male and female), equal in worth but not interchangeable.
+We therefore believe that (a) human beings are created in the image of God; and (b) He purposefully created us in two sexes (male and female), equal in worth but not interchangeable.

 - The significance of such deliberate design is evident in the Bible.
 Maleness and femaleness enrich and complete our personhood in the way God intended.